Brisbane, California: History

 The first recorded inhabitants were the Costanoan Indians.
 They built dome-shaped dwellings of boughs and tules.
 By 1776, Spanish explorers had arrived and the Franciscan missionaries soon followed leaving numerous large land grants in their wake.
 With Mexican rule, the lands controlled by the Mission were released to private enterprise.

 Brisbane was originally part of Rancho Cañada de Guadalupe la Visitación y Rodeo Viejo, a large tract of land that included the Cañada de Guadalupe (now Guadalupe Valley), and also the Bayshore district of Daly City, the Visitacion Valley district of San Francisco, and San Bruno Mountain.
-Visitacion City, as it was initially known, was platted in 1908 adjacent to a new rail line that had been completed in 1907 to the east of the town site.
+Visitacion City, as it was initially known, was platted in 1908 adjacent to a new rail line, the Bayshore Cutoff, that had been completed in 1907 to the east of the town site.
 The Southern Pacific Railroad built the new line to create a faster and more direct route into San Francisco.
 The railroad also planned to build extensive terminal facilities just north of the town site.
 The Visitacion Valley rail yard and locomotive works were expected to employ over 1,000 workers, but construction was halted soon after it began due to the Panic of 1907.
 The town site remained largely undeveloped for many years.
 The railroad resumed construction of the yard and shops during World War I, and the facilities were completed by 1918.

 The city is served by San Mateo County Libraries.

 In the 1920s Arthur Annis proposed the name change from Visitacion City to Brisbane.
 Annis regarded the name Visitacion City as a handicap "being so close to a San Francisco city district with a similar name", which he felt would confuse people and prevent "Brisbane" from establishing its own unique identity.
 Accounts of how the city acquired its name vary.
 According to his daughter, the city was named for Brisbane, Queensland, perhaps due to the area's resemblance to that port city at the time.
 Another story holds that it was named for newspaper columnist Arthur Brisbane.